kOstovic/CoffeeMachine/README.md

 ```
 and run coffeeMachine.exe

 API is running in localhost:3000
 (port will be customizable in future refactor)

 Postman collection can be used for testing.

-## Running CoffeeMachineConsoleV1
+## Running CoffeeMachineConsole

-Run command in cmd/CoffeeMachineConsoleV1
+Run command in cmd/CoffeeMachineConsoleV1 or cmd/CoffeeMachineConsoleV3
 ```
 go build -o coffeeMachine.exe main.go
 ```
 and run coffeeMachine.exe

-APP is running in local a console, commands are shown in console
+APP is running in local a console, commands are shown in console (or from help command in v3)
 and example jsons for commands can be taken from postman collection

 ## Docker